Scglia/posecast/README.md

 # posecast

-An RSS reader for podcast listening
+An RSS reader for podcast listening designed for mobile use https://posecast.vercel.app/
-https://posecast.vercel.app/

 This project is a playground for me to try new features and librairies.